bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ![clouds](http://imgur.com/UZ9hdri.png)

 Our clouds are looking a bit stagnant, don't you think?
 Lets breathe some life into them and start animating.
 First lets define our animation using `@keyframes`, I am going to call this animation `cloudBreath`.
-Next we will set 3 keyframes the first at `0%`, the next at `50%` and the last at `100%`.
+Next we will set 3 key frames the first at `0%`, the next at `50%` and the last at `100%`.

-As we transition through the keyframes we are only modifying the `scale` of the element.
+As we transition through the key frames we are only modifying the `scale` of the element.
 The cloud shrinks and inflates slightly to give it a bit of life.

 ```
 @keyframes cloudBreath{